acsone/odoo-bedrock-k8s-deployer/README.md

   ```

 * **PostgreSQL** - You will need a PostgreSQL instance.
 It may run on a pod into your cluster (you can find many ressources online about how to set up PostgreSQL on Kubernetes) or outside of it.
 Moreover, a temporary PostgreSQL image may be launch for the environment by setting the `POSTGRES_ENABLED` variable *(feature unavailable in this version)*.
+* **Persistent Volume** - In order to keep the state of the Odoo application deployed in your environment persistent, you need to make the filestore reachable from your deployment.
+The default configuration requires NFS to run on a pod in the kube-public namespace of your cluster accessible with a service named "nfs-service", and will store the data in your NFS at `/data/odoo`.
 * **Tiller** - You will need a Tiller deployment inside your cluster.
 The easiest way to install Tiller on Kubernetes is to run ``helm init`` which will connect to whatever cluster kubectl is connected to by default and install Tiller into the `kube-system` namespace.
 Thus, you should take a look at [Helm](https://docs.helm.sh/using_helm/#quickstart).

 You may also want to implement a mechanism for the deletion of images pushed to your GitLab Container Registry.
 Unfortunately the GitLab API does not provide a way to easliy manage them.
 We advice you to follow [this topic](https://gitlab.com/gitlab-org/gitlab-ce/issues/21608) for workarounds.